CIOSC/CAS-Digital-Trust/README.md

 ## Scope of Scheme

 The scope of the scheme **Trusted Digital Identities for use by Public Sector Services** may include part or all the following:
-* **Persons in Canada:** all citizens and residents of Canada (including deceased persons) for whom an identity has been established in Canada.
+* **Persons**: all citizens and residents of a jurisdiction (including deceased persons) for whom an identity has been established within a jurisdiction.
-* **Organizations in Canada:** all organizations registered in Canada (including inactive organizations) for which an identity has been established in Canada; and/or,
+* **Organizations**: all organizations registered within a jurisdiction (including inactive organizations) for which an identity has been established within that jurisdiction; and/or,
-* **Relationships in Canada:** of persons to persons, organizations to organizations, and persons to organizations.
+* **Relationships**: of persons to persons, organizations to organizations, and persons to organizations.

 The scope of assessment is finalized as part of the assessment and certification engagement.This is detailed in the [Scheme Manual](./scheme/scheme-manual.md) currently under development.